Recidiviz/public-dashboard/README.md

 - The package name should be the same as the directory name
 - `yarn dev` should execute the main entry point for development (e.g., starting a development server)
-- `yarn lint` should run your lint tests
+- `yarn lint` should run your static checks (linting, type-checking)
 - `yarn test` should run your JS tests, if you have any (which you should!)